 Radon is a radioactive gas released by the breakdown of naturally occurring Uranium in the soil.
 Levels can vary from home to home depending on the soil composition, construction methods, and even the weather.
-In the homes I’ve inspected, levels have ranged from 0.4 to 22.4 picocuries per Liter (pCi/L).
+In the homes I’ve inspected, levels have ranged from 0.4 to 36.9 picocuries per Liter (pCi/L).
 The EPA recommends remediation at 4.0 pCi/L and above.
-According to the Kansas Radon Program, 41% of homes in Kansas test at or above 4.0 pCi/L. Remediation in our area usually involves installation of a 3″ PVC pipe into the concrete floor with a fan that pulls out radon and vents it outdoors.
+According to the Kansas Radon Program, 1 in 4 Kansas homes has high levels of Radon.
+Remediation in our area usually involves installation of a 3″ PVC pipe into the concrete floor with a fan that pulls out radon and vents it outdoors.
 Remediation costs generally range from $750 to $1,500.

 In View Inspection utilizes the fastest most professional electronic continuous radon monitoring system available.
 Radon readings are taken every hour along with temperature, barometric pressure, and several other tamper detection sensors.
 Readings are collected by smartphone and sent to a lab for professional analysis and a detailed PDF report is automatically delivered by e-mail to our clients and/or their Realtor within an hour after the conclusion of the 48 hour test period.